eeub03/MLETask/Solution_overview.md

 - SQL Query - Currently our query is stored in a config file, but it should changed to point to an `.sql` file so that we can pass in bigger/more complex queries in future if we want and we can still benefit from versioning of the file.
 - Github Repo rules - Currently there are no rules to prevent admins from pushing straight to main.
 - No Data Versioning - We don't save the data we currently query as a version of the dataset so it will be much more diffult if not impossible to replicate model results if data changes.
+- Script currently makes use of parameter passing for data reading and loading.
+While we do cache the outputs of functions, we are not using them by reading them in as is typically done in prod pipelines.

 ### Improvements
 - Add MetaData & Model Artifact Saving to cloud storage.
-    - Even better, integrate with model registry service like MLFLOW.
+    - Even better, integrate with model registry service which would allow for better auditing and Model Governance.
 - Global Log list to avoid creating duplicate loggers.
 - Finish CICD to deploy to Dev, Pre-Prod and Production environments.
 - Use Joblib to implement paralleisation of pipeline steps and improve the overall performance of the pipeline.